Application Deadline Extended! Apply Today for this Program!

-At its core, Spain is a services economy and this seminar will offer the students the possibility to explore key economic areas such as tourism, banking, sports, technology, energy, automotive production, wineries, biotechnology, energy, and metallurgy, as well as immerse themselves in the cultural vibe and routine of local Spaniards.
+At its core, Spain is a services economy and this seminar will offer the students the possibility to explore key economic areas such as retail, winery, telecommunications, vehicle production, sports, E-learning, cybersecurity, and tourism, as well as immerse themselves in the cultural vibe and routine of local Spaniards.
 Students will enjoy day trips to symbolic cities such as Toledo and Segovia (both are named World Heritage Sites by UNESCO for their extensive cultural and historical significance).

 This Exploration Seminar will take place in two of the most economically vibrant cities of Spain, Madrid and Valladolid, giving students a unique international business experience combined with rich cultural experiences.

-We will begin our journey in the capital of the autonomous community of Castile and León: Valladolid.
+Valladolid is the capital of the autonomous community of Castile and León.
 With over 300.000 inhabitants and strategically located in a commercial corridor, Valladolid is Spain's 13th most populous municipality and northwestern Spain's biggest city.
 Beautifully maintained, the city has an ancient old historic center comprised of palaces, churches and noble houses along with new avenues and a vibrant flourishing economy.
 Valladolid’s privileged location at the confluence of the Pisuerga and Esgueva rivers makes it one of the world’s largest wine producers formed by five winegrowing regions: Ribera del Duero, Rueda, Toro, Tierra de León, and Cigales.
 The city is also well-known for the Renault Valladolid Factory, a car plant operative since 1951 that has evolved into a grouping of several plants clustered together on a 150-hectare site producing more than 250,000 vehicles and 1,5000,000 engines in 2015.

 Based in La Fundación de la Lengua Española’s facilities, the classes will focus on daily morning sessions and talks by winery businessmen, economists, company managers, consultants and ELE instructors who will offer an in-depth analysis of the economy from different businesses perspectives.
 Students will also learn the oral and written vocabulary of Spanish business etiquette.

-As a complement to the classroom sessions, students will visit a metallurgical company dedicated to the design, development, casting, machining and assembly of iron components for use mainly in automation, as well as a field trip to visit the Matarromera winery and Penafiel’s Castle and Provincial Museum of Wine.
+As a complement to the classroom sessions, students will visit the offices of El Corte Inglés, the largest department store in Spain, Iveco's truck production and assembly plant, as well as a field trip to a cister monastery and a visit to Hiriat winery in Fuensaldaña.
 All presentations and company tours will be taught in Spanish and there will be a case study aimed at getting students more familiar with the economic landscape of the business sectors analyzed.

-Shared accommodations in university residencies and transportations to and from the field trips and day trips are included in this week´s program in Valladolid from 19 August to 26 August 2017.
+Home stays and transportation to and from the field trips and day trips are included in this week´s program in Valladolid from 7 September to 14 September 2019.